Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Application: Liquid Drop Model (LDM)

-to allow for this quantity to range between units and tens of MeV.
-It is also reasonable to assume that the mass of a given nucleus is correlated mostly with the its neighbours on the nuclear chart.
-We express this notion through reasonably wide prior distributions {} Finally, the majority of the masses in the training dataset of 2000 experimental binding energies fall into the range of $[1000, 2000]$ MeV (1165 precisely).
+to allow for this quantity to range between the units and tens of MeV.
+It is also reasonable to assume that the mass of a given nucleus is correlated mostly with its neighbours on the nuclear chart.
+We express this notion through these reasonably wide prior distributions

+Finally, the majority of the masses in the training dataset of 2000 experimental binding energies fall into the range of $[1000, 2000]$ MeV (1165 of masses precisely).
 We consider the following prior distribution for the parameter $\eta_f$ to reflect on the scale of the experimental binding energies:

 \end{appendices}